Great Yarmouth: History

 In 1797, during the French Revolutionary Wars, the town was the main supply base for the North Sea Fleet.
 The fleet collected at the Yarmouth Roads, from whence it sailed to the decisive Battle of Camperdown against the Dutch fleet.
+In 1803, Captain George Manby was appointed barrack-master at Great Yarmouth; during his time in post he invented the Manby mortar.

 Again in 1807, during the Napoleonic Wars, the collected fleet sailed from the roadstead to the Battle of Copenhagen.